javascript-tutorial/en.javascript.info/1-js/09-classes/07-mixins/article.md

 ## A mixin example

-The simplest way to make a mixin in JavaScript is to make an object with useful methods, so that we can easily merge them into a prototype of any class.
+The simplest way to implement a mixin in JavaScript is to make an object with useful methods, so that we can easily merge them into a prototype of any class.

 For instance here the mixin `sayHiMixin` is used to add some "speech" for `User`: